United States and the Paris Agreement: Background and ratification

+First withdrawal

 Article 28 of the agreement enables parties to withdraw from the agreement after sending a withdrawal notification to the depositary, but notice can be given no earlier than three years after the agreement goes into force for the country.
 Withdrawal is effective one year after the depositary is notified.
 Alternatively, the Agreement stipulates that withdrawal from the UNFCCC, under which the Paris Agreement was adopted, would also withdraw the state from the Paris Agreement.
 The conditions for withdrawal from the UNFCCC are the same as for the Paris Agreement.

 On November 8, 2016, four days after the Paris Agreement entered into force in the United States, Donald Trump of the Republican Party was elected President of the United States.
 Many conservative Republicans dispute the level of human involvement in climate change.
 Trump rejects the scientific consensus on climate change and tweeted in 2012 that he believed the concept of global warming was created by China in order to impair American competitiveness.
 During Trump's 2016 election campaign, Trump promised to revitalize the coal industry, which he claimed has been hampered by environmental regulations.
 It has been argued that this contributed to the support he enjoyed from crucial swing states.
 His opposition to climate change mitigation was unchanged in the first months of his presidency, in which he issued an executive order to reverse Obama's Clean Power Plan and other environmental regulations.